mingfuli/mingfuli.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Mingfu Li.
-I'm a Game Programmer interested in Gameplay and AI.
+I'm a Game Programmer interested in Gameplay and AI. <br><br>

 Featured Projects
 ======